Emissions to water

 Where necessary, allocation between paper grades is done according to mass of produced paper grade.
-There is no technical reason for differences in water consumption, effluent and emissions to water between Testliner and Wellenstoff.
-However the weighted averages for each paper grade do show differences because different mills are included in the samples.
+There is no technical reason for differences in water consumption, effluent and emissions to water between Testliner and Recycled Fluting.
+However, the weighted averages for each paper grade do show differences because different mills are included in the samples.
 To prevent misunderstanding, the same amounts for water use, effluent and emissions to water for both paper grades are reported as their weighted average.

-The water used for the production of White Top Testliner is relatively higher than for Testliner and Wellenstoff.
+The water used for the production of White Top Testliner is relatively higher than for Testliner and Recycled Fluting.
 No separate data are reported as the effluent from its production is mixed with that from the production of other grades produced on site.